 The new recommended minimum income amount (effective date to be confirmed*) to qualify for a Pension Visa (retirement) or Rentier Visa (rental or investment income) will be equivalent to three Ecuadorian minimum wages.
 The current minimum wage in Ecuador is $450 per month; therefore, the minimum pension, rental income, or salary should be $1,350 per month.

 In order to add dependents under the Pension Visa and the Rentier Visa, the income amount should be $1,275 for the principal applicant, plus $250 for each dependent.

 TRAVEL RESTRICTIONS & PERMANENT VISA APPLICATION

 There are no travel restrictions with a Temporary Resident Visa and no time limit for traveling in and out of Ecuador.
 However, to apply for a Permanent Resident Visa, the person holding a Temporary Resident Visa shall not have left Ecuador for longer than 90 days in total during the Temporary Resident Visa period of 21 months.

 If the Temporary Resident Visa holder has exceeded 90 days out of Ecuador during the 21 months, the person will NOT be eligible to apply for permanent residency.
 But will be able to renew their Temporary Visa multiple times for all types of Visas.

 The new law requires ALL visa applicants to present proof of Ecuadorian health insurance or coverage in Ecuador when the Visa application is submitted.
 Previously, it was a requirement to obtain a Cedula ID.

-This new Temporary “Digital Nomad” Visa will be granted to those who carry out professional activities or services remotely, digitally or telecommuting by either owning their own company or working for one or several legal companies or natural persons or businesses abroad.
+The Temporary “Digital Nomad” Visa will be granted to those who carry out professional activities or services remotely, digitally or telecommuting by owning their own company or working for one or several legal companies, natural persons, or businesses abroad.